It has been acknowledged that there are two basic types of family offices:

 Single family office

 A traditional single-family office is a business run by and for a single-family.
-The company’s assets/financial capital is the family’s own wealth, often accumulated over many family generations.
+The company’s assets / financial capital is the family’s own wealth, often accumulated over many family generations.
 Typically, these organizations employ staff to manage investments, taxes, philanthropic activities, trusts, and legal matters.
-The family office invests the family’s money, manages all of the family’s assets, and disburses payments to family members as required.
+Also, the family office invests the family’s money, manages all of the family’s assets, and disburses payments to family members as required.

 A multi-family office comes in all sizes, serving any number of families, ranging from only a couple to a hundred or more.
 Some offices only accept clients with a minimum amount of wealth and others serve all families able and willing to pay their fees.